tencentyun/intlcloud-documents/yehe_doc/安全/文本内容安全/产品简介/产品功能_intl_en.md

 ### Terrorism Information Recognition

-TMS recognizes various types of actions, objects (e.g., guns, knives, and signs), and scenes (e.g., riots and war) suspected of violence or terrorism.
+TMS recognizes various types of figures, objects (e.g., guns, knives, and signs), and scenes (e.g., riots and war) suspected of violence or terrorism.

 ### Ad Recognition

-TMS filters various forms of ad text, such as online, product, spam, and prostitution ads.
+TMS filters various types of ads, such as normal product ads, spam ads, prostitution ads.

-### Sensitive Content Recognition

-TMS recognizes multiple forms of sensitive content, including sensitive figures, objects, and scenes.

-### Illegal and Non-Compliant Content Recognition

-TMS recognizes different types of illegal and non-compliant content, such as content involving smoking, drug use, gambling, superstition, subcultures, and vulgar scenes.
+### Language recognition

+It supports dozens of languages, including Chinese, English, French, German, Italian, Spain and more.

 ### Custom Content Recognition